-ANN FULOP, Associate Professor of Psychology and Director of Organizational Leadership.
+ANN FULOP, Associate Professor of Psychology, Director of Institutional Research and Assessment, and Director of Organizational Leadership.
 B.A.
 Boston College; Ph.D.
 Old Dominion University.
 2008

 ANTHONY R. GLASS, Associate Professor, Director of Melick Library and College Archivist.
 B.A.
 University of Minnesota; M.A.
 University of Wisconsin at Madison.
 1995